CSP02/CSPSH/README.md

 - These are the main instructions you have to follow to make it work.

 # Version info:
-- Added formatting fucntionality to the code,
-- Improved collor palette,
-- Better copy to clipboard functionality
-- Added an attribute ``name`` which is displayed as the file name.
-- No need to use the spaces anymore
+- No need to use the spaces anymore,
+- Works for for loops.
 # Limitation yet to overcome
 - The main thing I noticed is that you cannot place any word between two symbols.
 Like